If it’s a white sand beach experience on a beautiful island you seek, it’s a great idea to start planning your Tahiti itinerary.

 Ninamu Pearl Resort Tahiti

-During my three weeks in French Polynesia, I got to stay at some really awesome places — but the Ninamu Pearl Resort was my absolute favorite!
-Seriously – stop what you’re doing and book your stay there because it’s the perfect place to stay in Tahiti.
+During my three weeks in French Polynesia, I got to stay at some really awesome places — but the Ninamu Pearl Resort was my absolute favorite.
+Seriously, stop what you’re doing and book your stay there because it’s the perfect place to stay in Tahiti.

-The Ninamu Pearl Resort offers sweeping views of the ocean, coastline, and Moorea in the distance (with incredible sunsets dipping behind Mooraa).
-The drive up the hill to reach the resort can be a bit steep, but my cheap car rental was able to manage it pretty easily.
+The Ninamu Pearl Resort offers sweeping views of the ocean, coastline, and Moorea in the distance (with incredible sunsets dipping behind Moorea).
+The drive up the hill to reach the resort can be a bit steep, but my cheap car rental managed it pretty easily.

 Teahupoo Airbnb Homestay Experience – A Hi’o To Mou’a

-This experience was so quiet and relaxing, and really taught me a lot about the local way of life down in Teahupoo.
-The property is just steps away from the ocean, with a ton of animals running around, and fantastic hikes to waterfalls on the property.
+This experience was so quiet and relaxing that it really taught me a lot about the local way of life down in Teahupoo.
+The property is just steps away from the ocean, with a ton of animals running around and fantastic hikes to waterfalls on the property.

 InterContinental Resort Tahiti